-Before a write operation to the array or the STATUS register can occur, the Write Enable Latch (WEL) bit must be set.
-This is done by issuing a Write Enable (WREN) command.
-The WEL bit can be cleared by issuing a Write Disable (WRDI) command.
-It is also cleared upon termination of a write cycle to either the array or the STATUS register, and upon POR.
-The write enable operation consists of the following components: the start header, which is followed by the device address and the command byte.
-Start Header and Device Address To issue a WREN command, the MCU transmits the start header.
-This consists of a low pulse (THDR) followed by '01010101', and a Master Acknowledge (MAK) followed by a NoSAK.
-Next, the MCU transmits the device address ('10100000') and another MAK.
+Before a write operation to the array or the STATUS register can occur, the Write Enable Latch (WEL) must be set.
+This is done by issuing a Write Enable (WREN) instruction.
+The WEL can be cleared by issuing a Write Disable (WRDI) instruction.
+It is also cleared upon termination of a write cycle to either the array or STATUS register, and upon POR.
+The Write Enable operation has been broken down into the following components: the start header, which is followed by the device address and the command byte.
+Start Header and Device Address To issue a WREN instruction, the DSC or MCU transmits the start header.
+This consists of a low pulse $(T{HDR})$ , followed by the start header ('01010101' or 0x55), and a Master Acknowledge (MAK), followed by a NoSAK.
+Next, the DSC or MCU transmits the device address ('10100000' or 0xA0) and another MAK.
 The serial EEPROM then responds with a SAK if the start header and device address were received correctly.
-Figure 3 shows the details of the start header and the device address.
+Figure 3 shows the details of the start header and device address.

-FIGURE 3: START HEADER AND DEVICE ADDRESS Write Enable (WREN) Command Byte Once the SAK is received following the device address, the MCU sends the WREN command ('10010110' or 0x96) and performs a final Acknowledge sequence.
-During this last sequence, the MCU sends a NoMAK to signal the end of the operation.
+FIGURE 3: START HEADER AND DEVICE ADDRESS

+Write Enable (WREN) Command Byte

+Once the SAK is received following the device address, the DSC or MCU sends the WREN command byte ('10010110' or 0x96) and performs a final Acknowledge sequence.
+During this last sequence, the DSC or MCU sends a NoMAK to signal the end of the operation.
 Once again, the serial EEPROM responds with a SAK, indicating it received the byte successfully.

+FIGURE 4: WRITE ENABLE COMMAND

-Figure 4 shows an example of the WREN command.
+Figure 4 shows an example of the WREN command byte.